 HESI Admissions Assessment Exam (HESI A2): Your highest score earned for the combined four sections taken in a single attempt will be utilized.
 The test must be taken by the date of application and any scores are valid for one year.
-One attempt every 45 days is allowed – if an additional exam is taken during the 45 day period only the first attempt will be allowed
+Only two attempts are allowed per application cycle.

-Applications for the MEPN program must be submitted by December 15th 2020 to be considered for admission into the Summer 2021 cohort that begins in mid-May.
+Applications for the MS-MEPN program must be submitted by December 1, 2022 to be considered for admission into the Summer 2023 cohort that begins in mid-May.

 International applicants will not be considered for conditional admission by this program.

-Students enrolled in the MEPN program do not take elective coursework.
+Students enrolled in the MS-MEPN program do not take elective coursework.
 All students will follow the coursework outlined above.

 Program content is provided through readings, face-to-face applied learning activities that include: clinical experiences, lecture, simulations, online modules and discussion, etc. Some course content will be application and involve face-to-face interaction (such as in your clinical management courses); other instruction will be online (such as your informatics and research courses).
 Students need to become comfortable with accessing information and taking tests online, as these skills will be required in their future profession.
 Each course provides the student with the knowledge and skills needed to pass the Registered Nurse licensure exam and become a master’s prepared registered nurse in 15 months.